-Burlington was forested in the pre-settlement era, and nearly all of those woodlands that were have been destroyed.
-(Fig. 14).
+Lily Lake had a few forests in the pre-settlement era, but they have mostly been destroyed (Fig. 14).
+It is imperative to protect the remaining forests.

 Find the Oak Ecoysystem Recovery Plan at chicagorti.org/OakRecovery.

 Woody Invasive Species